marimccarville/digital_exhibition/pages/terms of use.md

 Terms and Conditions

-All materials on this site are licensed under [CC BY-NY 4.0](https://creativecommons.org/licenses/by-nc/4.0/) unless otherwise noted.
+All materials on this site are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) unless otherwise noted.
 This means you are free to:

 Share — copy and redistribute the material in any medium or format